jacebryan/Sample_Repo/.github/ISSUE_TEMPLATE/2-Feature Request.md

-Tell us how our Project has helped you or your organization?
-We love a good compliment!
+Tell us how this request would help you or your organization.
+We love a good user story!
 -------------------------------------------------